Stephen King Has Already Seen ‘It’ Movie: Is He Happy With The Adaptation?

 — The DVD Lowedown (@TheLowedown1) February 17, 2017

-In an interview with Vulture, film’s producer Dan Lin announced that the first film in the series will be a coming-of-age story about the children who are being tormented by a clown.
+In an interview with Vulture, film’s producer Dan Lin announced that the first film in the series would be a coming-of-age story about the children who are being tormented by a clown.
 The It 2 will skip ahead in time as those seven children will continue their fight as adults.

 The second part of the upcoming It movie is set to go into filming later this month.
 The site, My Entertainment World, recently updated a production listing for the It sequel with a working title of Accordion.
-If these reports are to be believed then the filming will be conducted in Toronto, Canada starting on March 17.
+If these reports are to be believed, then the filming will be conducted in Toronto, Canada starting on March 17.

 I felt the Friday Pennywise meme needed updating with the Bill Skarsgard treatment. #it2017 #itthemovie #newPennywise #billskarsgard #meme